spiral/docs/orm/basics.md

 }
 ```

-Such constant will forbid *any modifications* in associated table and ensure that spiral can not touch existed structure.
-The rest of ORM functionality such as validations, selections eager loading and realtions are still preserved.
+This constant will forbid *any modifications* to an associated table and ensure that Spiral can not touch the existing structure.
+The rest of the ORM functionality such as validations and relations are still preserved.

 > You can use passive models if you prefer to generate your database using migrations.
-ORM in this case will thrown an schema exception if some column is requied for relation but missed from schema.
-You can also use passive models to validate auto generated structure before doing real update.
+ORM will create a schema exception if some column is required for relation but missing from the schema.
+You can also use passive models to validate auto generated structure before doing a real update.

 ## Create Record
-Once your ORM schema has been updated we are ready to work with our model.
-Since we just created our table, it's time to push some data in.
-Let's do such operation in a controller:
+Once your ORM schema has been updated, we are ready to work with our model.
+Since we just created our table, it's time to push some data to it.
+Let's do this operation in a controller:

 ```php
 public function index()